roryl/handlebars.lucee/README.md

 * via CommandBox on Windows
 * via Lucee Tomcat Linux distribution

-If automatic installation is failing or Lucee is not deployed on one of the above installations, try the [manual installation[(#manual-jar-installation) described later in the readme.
+If automatic installation is failing or Lucee is not deployed on one of the above installations, try the [manual installation](#manual-jar-installation) described later in the readme.

 ####Example for calling the automatic installation
 ```coldfusion